Crackmod92/Spotify-Import-Artists/README.md

 3. Obtain your CLIENT_ID and CLIENT_SECRET from the Spotify Developer Dashboard (https://developer.spotify.com/dashboard).
 4. Specify the path to the text file containing the list of artists (file_path).
 5. Specify the REDIRECT_URI in the script.
 REDIRECT_URI is the URL where Spotify will redirect the user after authorization.
 You can set it to any valid URL.
 For local development, you can use 'http://localhost:8080/login'.
-6. Run the script; it will authenticate with Spotify and begin adding artists to your follows.
+6. Run the script `py spotify_import.py`; it will authenticate with Spotify and begin adding artists to your follows.
 7. Once the script finishes, you will receive a notification indicating successful addition of all artists or those that were not found.